patdie421/merlin-timeii-prodos-driver/README.md

 # What's that ?
 This is a PRODOS driver for the AE Time II Clock card.
 This card was build for Apple II/II+ computers with DOS 3.3 and has been replaced in the AE catalog by more efficient clock cards like the TIMEMASTE R II H.O. or clocks integrated in other card (Serial Pro, Z-RAM ultra, ...) with PRODOS support.
-So there is no PRODOS support for this card.
+So there is no official PRODOS support for this card.

-A Prodos driver for the AE TIME II clock card
+Because I never found a driver for this card I decided to develop it myself.
+# Merlin ?
+Merlin.8 was the in 80s and 90s the defacto Macro Assembler for Apple II computer.
+At this time I never use it.
+To understand how we developed at that time I decided to do everything from a real Apple IIe and it is all the more necessary since no emulator simulates this card.
 Auto detect card slot
 Chain the next system (.system) program
 Fully build on Apple IIe with Merlin.8